1854books/VCRM/README.md

 [^44]: *Mera Naam Joker.* Directed by Raj Kapoor, R.K.
 FIlms, 1970.

+[^45]: NASA.
+"Hubble Ultra Deep Field 2014 (HUDF 2014)."
+Space Telescope Science
+    Institute, 2014.

-[^45]: The whole problem of speaking about the end (particularly the end
+[^46]: The whole problem of speaking about the end (particularly the end
     of history) is that you have to speak of what lies beyond the end and also, at the same time, of the impossibility of ending.
 This paradox is produced by the fact that in a non-linear, non-Euclidean space of history